JavierMenRev/SelectionInLatinAmericans/README.md

 **If you want to simulate all SNPs to have NO selection, choose 0 for `sel.coeff`.**

 The third line specifies the model of selection (above) -- choose one.

 The fourth line specifies the target population, which will be matched for individual-specific admixture proportions.

 The fifth line specifies the surrogate populations, whose data will be used to simulate the sources of the target population.
+These must be listed here in order of the ancestry proportion columns of "id.file" that provide the ancestral source populations' contributions to each target individual.

 The sixth line allows you to specify which sources are undergoing pre-admixture selection (`1`=YES, `0`=NO; specify for each surrogate population).
 NOTE that all sources will be "1" if `selection.post-admixture?: 1`.